The Anatomy of Plone

-Learn a bit about the history and architecture of Plone.
+Learn a bit about the history of Plone.

-Plone started as a extension for CMF, which is a extension for Zope.
-Python, ZODB, Zope, CMF, Plone, Volto ... -- how does all that fit together?
+Plone started as an extension for CMF, which is a extension for Zope.
+Python, ZODB, Zope, CMF, Plone ... -- how does all that fit together?

 ZODB: A native object database for Python

-There is very little impact on code to make objects persistent
+Very little impact on your code to make objects persistent

 Object database != ORM